dell/csm-docs/content/docs/support/learn/_index.md

 ---
 title: "Learn more"
 linkTitle:  "Learn More"
-Description: Blogs and Youtube videos for CSM
+Description: Blogs and Youtube videos for Container Storage Module
 weight: 7
 ---
 You can learn more and engage with the Container Storage Modules community over different channels by: